torrconnect/test/README.md

 Point First

-Setup two virtual servers based on VirtualBox machines with two eth's enp0s3 and enp0s8 1.1 server - depl (when code is based)
+Setup two virtual servers based on VirtualBox machines with two eth's enp0s3 Жцйand enp0s8

+1.1 server - depl (when code is based)

 1.2 server - prod (when code will to be deploy)

 Both server have Ubuntu 18.04 and configurated to access without log/pass (with .ssh/ configs)